MichelleAaa/typology-mug-shoppe/README.md

 ![Cart Page](src/assets-for-readme/typology-cart-1.png "The cart page allows the user to change the quantity of, or remove, items previously added to the cart.")

-The cart page allows the user to change the quantity of, or remove, items previously added to the cart..
+The cart page allows the user to change the quantity of, or remove, items previously added to the cart.